austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

     *Data associated with above events will include origin, destination, action performed, timestamp, and other relevant details available.*
 ```

-1. **Access Review:** This refers to the review of all user and service accounts and permissions across `placeholder`  operational environments, including on-premise systems, cloud environments such as AWS accounts, and other applications such as collaboration software, ticketing system and code repos.
+1. **Access Review:** This refers to the review of all user and service accounts and permissions across `<Company Placeholder>`  operational environments, including on-premise systems, cloud environments such as AWS accounts, and other applications such as collaboration software, ticketing system and code repos.
-   * `placeholder`  developed an internal tool to automatically pull configurations from our cloud based environments, including
+   * `<Company Placeholder>`  developed an internal tool to automatically pull configurations from our cloud based environments, including
      * AWS access configuration from IAM policies, EC2 VPC and security group settings, S3 bucket policies, Lambda and API Gateway resources, etc.;
      * Users, groups, application access from Okta IdP;
      * Network access settings from Cisco Meraki, etc.